jmhuie/SlicerBiomech/Docs/SegmentGeometry/README.md

 - Length: Length of the segment is defined as the number of slices that make up the segment, multiplied by the image spacing.

-- Max Diameter: Maximum Feret diameter of the section.
+- Feret Diameter: Maximum and Minimum Feret diameter of the section.

 - Perimeter: Perimeter of the section.
 Note that calculation may be incorrect for cross-sections where inner vacuities connect to the outer edge or there is more than one island in the section.
+Currently, the implemented method is not very robust.
 Perimeter calculations are intended to be conducted on closed form cross-sections.

 - Mean Brightness: Mean voxel brightness or average grey scale value of the section.